An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Introduction

+Finally, we present detailed numerical simulations on a cubed sphere mesh and verify the theoretical results.
+The numerical experiments demonstrate the robustness of the method for a regime of well developed turbulence, where it can be run stably without any artificial dissipation.
+The entropy stable fluxes are sufficient to control the grid scale noise generated by geostrophic turbulence, eliminating the need for artificial stabilisation.
+Our approach has been successfully extended to compatible MFE methods for both the TRSW and Euler equations \cite{ricardo2023entropy}, and extension to a DG method for the Euler equations is an ongoing work.

 The rest of the article is as follows.
 Section 2 presents the continuous TRSW and the conservation properties that our scheme discretely mimics.
-Section 3 presents our discrete method.
-In section 4 we present proofs of the conservation and stability properties of our numerical model.
-Section 5 presents the results of our numerical experiments which verify our theoretical analysis.
+Section 3 presents the DG method.
+In section 4, we present proofs of the conservation and stability properties of the numerical model.
+Section 5 presents detailed numerical experiments which verify the theoretical analysis performed in the paper.
 In section 6, we draw conclusions and suggests directions for future work.